 The HBO mini-series Sharp Objects is full of shadows and echoes and things you can’t quite fully glimpse — mysteries you know are there but can’t yet see, stories with contours you can’t totally make out.
-History lurks underneath everything, and after two episodes, we can mostly just see the outlines.
-But it’s also a show with words scratched on its surface.
+The hidden lines of history lurk underneath everything, but it’s also a show with words scratched on its surface.
 Sometimes they’re pitch-black, slantwise jokes about femininity and social expectations, sometimes they’re warning signs, and sometimes they’re straight, uninflected daggers of self-loathing.

 As we discover in the last shot of the premiere episode, Camille Preaker literally carves words into her skin, turning herself into a lexicography of pain.
 She writes the inside words on the outside, naming and defining her story on her body.
 If Sharp Objects is an extension of Camille’s own self, an indication of how much its camera is also Camille’s eye, it makes sense that many of those words are also scratched and painted on the show itself.
 They hide in plain sight, suddenly visible in one frame and disappearing in the next.